-It is the coach's responsibility to see that no athlete practices without a valid VHSL Athletic Participation/Parent Consent/Physical Examination Form and a signed statement acknowledging the receipt of concussion management information.
+It is the coach's responsibility to see that no athlete practices without a valid VHSL Athletic Participation/Parent Consent/Physical Examination Form, Concussion Letter and Cardiac Arrest Letter.
 The coach must see that every athlete is properly insured and has returned the parent insurance form.
 All athletes participating in VHSL sponsored activities must be listed alphabetically on a VHSL eligibility form with all pertinent information completed.
 This form must be turned into the athletic director by the designated time to avoid being penalized.

 - 1. Read the current "VHSL Handbook" eligibility requirements. - 2.
 Confer with the athletic director on VHSL district requirements. - 3.
 Obtain proof that the athlete and legal guardian live in the district for which the athlete is participating or meet the transfer requirements. - 4.
 Obtain a completed VHSL Athletic Participation/Parent Consent/Physical Examination Form signed in appropriate areas by the parents and doctor. - 5.
 Obtain insurance verification form from each athlete, APPROPRIATELY SIGNED, with each athlete properly insured. - 6.
 Obtain guidance from the athletic director if any doubt arises about eligibility requirements. - 7.
-Obtain a signed statement of concussion management.
+Obtain a signed Cardiac Arrest and Concussion Education Form